flameshot-org/flameshot/README.md

 - [MacPorts](https://www.macports.org): `sudo port selfupdate && sudo port install flameshot`
 - [Homebrew](https://brew.sh): `brew install --cask flameshot`

+**Note** that because of macOS security features, you may not be able to open flameshot when installed using brew.
+If you see the message `“flameshot” cannot be opened because the developer cannot be verified.` you will need to follow the steps below:
+1. Go to system preferences -> security & privacy;
+1. Click on the `General` tab;
+1. Click on the lock and authenticate;
+1. In the section `Allow apps downloaded from` select the option `App Store and identified developers`;
+1. Click on the button `Open Anyway` close to the message `"flameshot" was blocked from use because it is not from an identified developer`;
+1. Click the `Open` button in the popup.

+After following all those steps above, `flameshot` will open without problems in your Mac.

 ### Windows

 - [Chocolatey](https://chocolatey.org/packages/flameshot)